 Recommendation 4.
 Do It All: Turnkey Services From UMC’s Energy Savings Performance Contracting Team.

 Washington State’s Department of Enterprise Services has an excellent Energy Savings Performance Contracting (ESPC) process, well-positioned to support in times like these.
 It leverages creative funding, including all the opportunities listed in Recommendation 3.
-The ESPC program helps energy and infrastructure renewal projects pay for themselves, plus helps you meet compliance with the new Clean Buildings Act.
+The ESPC program helps energy and infrastructure renewal projects pay for themselves, plus helps you meet compliance with the new Clean Buildings Standard.
 It's structured to support these initiatives while also enhancing the capabilities of your current staff by providing industry experts to analyze, design, and implement the new upgrades.
 And to put you at ease; the project cost, performance, and energy savings are all guaranteed.

 Washington's ESPC program is a national leader with a 35-year history of success, completing over $1.4 billion dollars in performance contracts for over 400 state public facility customers so far.
 UMC has earned some of Washington’s largest and most complex ESPC projects.
 Let vetted contractors like UMC handle your energy and infrastructure upgrades to save your budget and your O&M staff for other projects.